Te Pōkairua Tikanga (Waka, Rongoā, Te Ara Nunumi, Mātauranga Māori, Māori Development, Rangahau)

-This qualification is for people who wish to develop in-depth knowledge of tikanga (plural) within a specialist field founded on a Māori world view.
+This qualification is for people who want to develop a comprehensive understanding of tikanga in a specialist field founded on a Māori worldview.

-Graduates of this qualification will have a broad range of knowledge and skills to self-manage and contribute to tikanga practice within defined contexts.
+Graduates of this qualification will have comprehensive knowledge and skills to manage and lead the practice of tikanga in dynamic contexts.

-Graduates of this qualification will be able to take responsibility to self-manage their own learning and performance.
-They will be able to apply knowledge fundamental to tikanga practice within a chosen field of work, or study, and across the community in general.
+Graduates of this qualification will be able to apply comprehensive knowledge fundamental to tikanga practices across the community in general.